flybywiresim/docs/docs/fbw-a32nx/settings.md

 ---
 title: Recommended Settings
-description: Explore the recommended settings to ensure a smooth flight with the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
+description: Find the recommended settings to ensure a smooth flight with the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
 ---

 # Recommended Settings